 Measures to Prevent Underage Gambling

-- Identity Checks: One of the simplest and most effective measures to block underage gambling is to implement identity Checks throughout the registration process of every new online casino account.
-Of course, given the nature of online accounts and how easy it is to lie, online casino operators still require a laundry list of personal information to ensure that the data provided for the casino account is valid and accurate.
+- Identity Checks: One of the simplest and most effective measures to block underage gambling is to implement identity Checks throughout the registration process of every new player account.
+Of course, given the nature of online accounts and how easy it is to lie, gambling operators still require a laundry list of personal information to ensure that the data provided for the casino account is valid and accurate.

-- Awareness campaigns: The second measure used to combat underage gambling is by having online casino operators lead the charge in launching awareness and information campaigns to minors on the dangers of online gambling.
+- Awareness campaigns: The second measure used to combat underage gambling is by having gambling operators lead the charge in launching awareness and information campaigns to minors on the dangers of online gambling.